Kerala

 Alappuzha (Alleppey) Beach

-A renowned hangout, recreation spot, and a naturally amazing seashore of Kerala, this beach is situated in the district of Alappuzha.
-The jetty here is very famous that stretches itself until the seashore and is as old as 140 years.
-A ride in this jetty should not be missed due to its scenic backwaters.
-This is the place where you will actually meet with the nature’s green assets, which are lagoons, huge lakes, and bountiful fresh water rivers.
+A renowned hangout, recreational spot, and naturally beautiful seashore of Kerala, this beach is situated in the district of Alappuzha.
+The jetty here is very famous, stretching out into the seashore and is as old as 140 years.
+A ride on this jetty should not be missed due to its scenic backwaters.
+This is the place where you will truly encounter nature’s green assets, such as lagoons, huge lakes, and bountiful freshwater rivers.

-Housing a children park and boating facilities, the beach is just a good place of entertainment for all picnickers irrespective of their age.
-There is an old lighthouse here that simply adds to the places of attractions at this beach.
+Housing a children’s park and boating facilities, the beach is a great spot for entertainment for all picnickers, irrespective of age.
+There is an old lighthouse here, which adds to the list of attractions at this beach.

 Dolphin’s Point

-This is famous for watching the dolphins playing in the sea in early morning.
-The beach is located at 2 km from the Kozhikode town and is famous due to the lions club park, lighthouse, two jetties, and long evening walks due to cool breeze.
+This spot is famous for watching dolphins play in the sea early in the morning.
+The beach is located 2 km from Kozhikode town and is famous due to the Lions Club Park, lighthouse, two jetties, and long evening walks with cool breezes.

 Beypore Beach